 Incoming Students Guide

-The College Houses seek to serve the educational objectives of the University by providing communities in which individual study is furthered.
-The rules and regulations of College Housing are intended to establish reasonable limits within which the greatest number of residents can work effectively and live comfortably.
-These limits help to guarantee the basic rights of all residents to protection from behavior that creates excessive noise, endangers or disturbs other residents, or invites the intrusion of public authorities into the College Houses.
-At the time you make your application to live in the College Houses, you agree to abide by all University rules and regulations, which include the rules and regulations of the College Houses.
+The Houses seek to serve the educational objectives of the University by providing communities in which individual study is furthered.
+The rules and regulations of Housing & Residence Life are intended to establish reasonable limits within which the greatest number of residents can work effectively and live comfortably.
+These limits help to guarantee the basic rights of all residents to protection from behavior that creates excessive noise, endangers or disturbs other residents, or invites the intrusion of public authorities into the Houses.
+At the time you make your application to live in the Houses, you agree to abide by all University rules and regulations, which include the rules and regulations of the Houses.

 Smoking is not permitted in student rooms.
 All residence halls, including public spaces and enclosed courtyards, are non-smoking areas.
 Smoking is not permitted within 15 feet of the entrance of a residence hall.

-Incoming students will be able to see their housing assignment on-line at the UChicago Portal (in the housing portlet) on the Friday of the first full week of August.
+Incoming students will be able to see their housing assignment on-line at the UChicago Portal (in the housing portlet) in August.
 New students should be sure to review the included Welcome Newsletter as it contains important information about their arrival on campus.

 A Note to Parents